TJ20201/TJ20201/README.md

 Hello!
-I'm a developer for multiple languages, currently learning how to make Android applications. <br>
+I'm a developer for multiple languages, currently learning more Java. <br>
 The [`languages`](#languages) and [`social`](#social) sections were made using the HTML element "code".
 The format used is: <br>`<code><img src="picture" width="width" height="height"> <b>name</b></code>`, which would output something like the following: <br><code><img src="picture" width="20" height="20"> <b>name</b></code>.

 ![Python Developer](https://img.shields.io/badge/Python-Developer-yellowgreen)